Option

 Implicitly added by option2Iterable

-Applies a binary operator to all elements of this collection and a start value, going right to left.
+Applies the given binary operator op to all elements of this collection and the given initial value z, going right to left.

-Applies a binary operator to all elements of this collection and a start value, going right to left.
+Applies the given binary operator op to all elements of this collection and the given initial value z, going right to left.
+Returns the initial value if this collection is empty.

 Note: will not terminate for infinite-sized collections.